 Cocoa Farmers in the Sefwi Juasobo and Atwima Mponua Districts have called on the government of Ghana and other stakeholders to review the Tree Tenure System for them to own the rights to trees on their farms.
 This, they intimated will serve as an incentive to nurture naturally occurring tree as well as plant new ones in their cocoa farms.
 They made this known when Ecocare Ghana team accompanied by the Country Director for Rainforest Alliance/UTZ , Mr. Kwame Osei visited some communities in the Districts, as part of the MoCCPA project.

-The purpose of the visit was to access the work done so far by the EcoCare Ghana on the MoCCPA project and how far the Cocoa and Forest Initiative implementation process is unfolding in the project communities.
+The purpose of the visit was to assess the work done so far by EcoCare Ghana on the MoCCPA Project and how far the Cocoa and Forest Initiative (CFI) implementation process is unfolding in the project communities.
 Communities visited included Adwumam, Nkwanta, Abrokofe, Seniegyakrom in the Western North region Juaboso district and Akantanso, Chirayaaso, Bofaaso in the Ashanti region Atwima Mponua district).

-Mr. Kwame osei from Rainforest Alliance/UTZ advised cocoa farmers to form cooperatives in their communities in order for them to be recognized and receive farm inputs as Cocobod has issued a directive to that effect.
+Mr. Kwame Osei from Rainforest Alliance/UTZ advised cocoa farmers to form cooperatives in their communities for them to be recognized and receive farm inputs as Cocobod has issued a directive to that effect.
 Mrs. Patience Olesu Adjei, the project officer at EcoCare Ghana entreated all the community monitors to continue monitoring the CFI implementations at their community level to ensure transparency and accountability in the Process.